Diagnosis

 ]

 In most cases, the initial evidence reported by a patient is related to the conditions in the rankings.
 However, we've noticed that some users provide initial evidence but later deny all of its related symptoms, causing the engine to broaden its search space and return unrelated conditions.
-Designating evidence as "initial" prevents this.
+Designating evidence as initial prevents this.

 Common risk factors

 In our medical knowledge base, risk factors can be chronic conditions (e.g. diabetes), lifestyle habits (e.g. smoking), geographical locations (e.g. South America) or events (e.g. a head injury or insect bite).
 Risk factors alone are not sufficient information to start an interview, but their presence may greatly impact the base prevalence of various conditions.
 For example, if a patient reports a high fever and chills, it's most likely the flu.
 However, if the same symptoms are present but we know that the patient has recently returned from some exotic location, the engine will broaden its search towards infectious tropical diseases.
-Similarly, when a patient reports headache it is important to know if they have recently suffered an injury or trauma.
+Similarly, when a patient reports a headache, it is important to know if they have recently suffered an injury or trauma.

-– Russia, Kazakhstan and Mongoliap_21
+• p_236 – Asia excluding Middle East, Russia, Kazakhstan and Mongolia

-Every piece of evidence which is NOT gathered with API methods (e.g. /search
+Every piece of evidence which is not gathered with API methods (e.g. /search, /parse, /suggest, or /diagnosis), should be marked with "source": "predefined", e.g.

 "evidence": [